Will Tesla (NASDAQ:TSLA) go out of business in 2025? It is a question that is often pondered by investors and Tesla’s vehicle owners.

 ---|---|

-Based on the table provided, Tesla’s total liquid assets amount to approximately US$28.6 billion, taking into account its cash, accounts receivable, and short-term deposits.
+Tesla’s total liquid assets amounted to approximately $37 billion as of the 3Q 2023 balance sheets, taking into account the cash, accounts receivable, and short-term investments.

-Meanwhile, the company’s total current liabilities are at US$26.6 billion.
-This means that Tesla can easily fulfill its future commitments with its significant liquid assets.
+Meanwhile, the company’s total current liabilities were $31 billion.
+Therefore, Tesla should be able to easily fulfill its future commitments when the liquid assets significantly exceed the short-term liabilities.

 Tesla’s liquid assets vs adjusted short-term liabilities